MR

 4. Statutory Holidays

-If a worker is not due to work on public holidays, an employer has to pay 1/20th of the wage amount the worker earned in four weeks preceding the week of the holiday period.
-Tips must be included, but overtime is not.
+If a worker is not scheduled to work on a public holiday, the employer must pay them 1/20th of the total wage earned in the four weeks preceding the week the holiday occurs.
+This calculation includes tips but excludes overtime.

-Employees working on holidays will be paid their regular wages plus an additional 1/20th of the wages.
-An alternative is to give the employee a day off within three weeks before/after the holiday period.
+Employees who do work on statutory holidays are entitled to their regular wages for the day, plus an additional 1/20th of their wages.
+Alternatively, the employer may grant the employee a day off within three weeks before or after the holiday.

 Related: 25 Cheapest Places to Live in Canada